Contrast: Definition, issues and explanations

 What is Contrast?

-How does Contraste work in practice?
+How does Contrast work in practice?

 What are the advantages and disadvantages of Contrast?

-Concrete examples and use cases of Contraste
+Concrete examples and use cases of Contrast

-In web interfaces, contrast is used to differentiate text from the background, for example with black text on a white background or vice versa, to ensure easy reading.
+In web interfaces, contrast is used to differentiate text from background, for example with black text on a white background or vice versa, to ensure easy reading.

 The best resources and tools for Contrast